michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 You will still frequently work with IP addresses, but DNS is an important part of modern MoIP systems.
 You can perform basic DNS queries with `nslookup`.
 When you need to look up more specialized or complex records, like NMOS can use, you will need to `dig` for the information.
-With `dig` you can request all records for a name, clearly specify the DNS server to query, and format the response for the situation.
+With `dig` you can request a specific record type, like `PTR` or `TXT` (used by NMOS), or all records for a name by with the pseudotype of `ALL`.

+`nslookup` can be confusing when you need to query a specific DNS server.
+With `dig`, you identify the DNS server by prefacing it with an `@` symbol. `dig` defaults to printing a lot of information about your query, but sometimes that's TMI.
+Fortunately, you can format the response for the situation. `+short` gives you the answer to the query with nothing else, great for scripting.
+If you still want a longer view of the answer, but without the default query information, there are options for that, too.
 You can even follow the resolution path from root server to authoritative server, for a sort of DNS traceroute.
 If you have a lot of DNS queries to run, you can enter interactive mode by leaving off the target address.

 :::